 Darrin Downs, PTA

 Darrin grew up in Poulsbo, WA.
-He attended school at Whatcom College in Bellingham where he received an Associates Degree in Science and a Physical Therapist Assistant degree.
+He attended school at Whatcom College in Bellingham where he received an associate degree in Science and a Physical Therapist Assistant degree.
 He is passionate about helping others improve their health and transform their lives through exercise and wellness.
 His love for anatomy, physiology and exercise stemmed from his passion for competitive bodybuilding.
-Darrin also enjoys outdoor activities such as hiking, fishing and skiing with his wife and two sons.
+Darrin also enjoys outdoor activities such as hiking, fishing, and skiing with his wife and two sons.

 Erin Hashiro, DPT

 Erin Hashiro grew up in Hawaii.
 She attended University of Washington where she earned a Bachelor of Science in Psychology.
-She then earned her Doctorate of Physical Therapy while attending Regis University in Denver Colorado.
+She then earned her Doctor of Physical Therapy while attending Regis University in Denver Colorado.
 She has lived and worked in Western Washington since she started practicing in 2011 and has been with Summit Pacific since 2019.

 As a physical therapist, she has worked in outpatient orthopedics, skilled nursing, acute care and in the schools including Washington State’s Early Support for Infants and Toddlers (ESIT) program.
-She incorporates manual therapy into patient care at Summit to promote better function and quality of life and also specializes in pediatric and vestibular therapies.
+She incorporates manual therapy into patient care at Summit to promote better function and quality of life and specializes in pediatric and vestibular therapies.

 Nancy Jordan, MA, PT